ExceptionHasOccured/InTime/docs/hardware.md

 - *buzzerCount* is set to 0

 ## Footnote
 Running this timer for a long period may cause the variables/counter to become desynced with an external timer due to Arduino data transfer rate.
+Counting in 50 millisecond intervals is used to mitigate this partially.